Mount Gilead, Ohio: Government

-Mount Gilead is governed by a mayor and council.
-As of 2025, the mayor is Donna Carver.
+Mount Gilead is governed by a mayor-council government.
+As of 2026, the mayor is Donna Carver.

 Education

 The city has a public lending library, the Mount Gilead Public Library.
+The Mount Gilead Exempted Village School District includes the Mount Gilead High School.

 Media

 Mt.
 Gilead had two media sources available to them in the 19th century, Democratic Messenger and The Whig Sentinel.
 Both papers began publishing in 1848 and both papers experienced a name change around 1860 with The Sentinel becoming The Morrow County Sentinel and The Messenger becoming The Union Register.
 The Union Register was published until 1971, while the Morrow County Sentinel is still in existence today.

+Infrastructure

+Transportation

+The Morrow County Airport is located 2 nmi southwest of Mount Gilead's central business district.